barbajs/barba/README.md

         // The container has just been removed from the DOM.
     }
 });
-//Don't forget to init the view!
+// Don't forget to init the view!
 Homepage.init();
 ```

 # Prefetch
 -----
-With *barba.js* we can start prefetch the new page at the user mouseover/touchstart on the link.
+With *barba.js* we can start prefetching the new page at the user mouseover/touchstart on the link.
 Since there is a 100-300ms delay during the user hover and the click, most of the time this timeframe is enough to have the next page ready!
 Enable it calling: